%3Aformat(webp)%2F8c79147f-18cb-4fac-9072-bff2a2ad2b68-dsc04364-1-.jpg&w=1920&q=75)

 %3Aformat(webp)%2F4f9d8c13-811a-410e-a03b-17dd14035f7b-img_7723_-2-.jpg&w=1920&q=75)

-When they witnessed the destruction of their territory through deforestation, they stepped forward and shared their concerns with us.
+The community holds the dream of caring for their own forest since generations.
+And as they witnessed the increasing destruction of their territory through deforestation, they stepped forward and shared their concerns with us.
 We started to create a plan together.
-Today, these women and men are stepping up as guardians of 350.000m² of vulnerable Amazon rainforest, establishing an indigenous-owned nature reserve with us, ensuring the forest’s protection for generations to come.
+Today, the Sinchi Warmi are the guardians of 350.000m² of vulnerable Amazon rainforest, establishing an indigenous-owned nature reserve with us, ensuring the forest’s protection for generations to come.
+Sinchi Warmi shares the lead of the forest conservation with us, manages patrols, teaches travelers, and defends the forest in their name.
+Their work preserves species, ancestry, and language, and gives hope for the future of their children.

 %3Aformat(webp)%2Fdc736932-4f69-46a6-a06c-4a3252bd30d4-whatsapp-image-2025-10-15-at-10.24.56-3-1-.jpeg&w=1920&q=75)